 |Morgan County||West Virginia||Georgia|

 Get the picture?
-A business mapping software needs to understand County Name and State in order to plot the data correctly.
-This is always true when working with county data – not just for coverage area maps.
+A business mapping software must understand county and state to plot the data correctly.
+The state is always required when working with county data – not just for coverage area maps.

-Armed with the correct spreadsheet, a user can simply upload that data into MapBusinessOnline either as a Point Layer using the Plot Data on the Map button or as a territory file using the Create Territories Button.
-The Create Territories approach will save a step in the process and you’ll end up with a highlight area of counties and a coverage area label.
-In this way a coverage area map is also a sales territory alignment map.
+Armed with the correct spreadsheet, a user can upload that data into MapBusinessOnline either as a Point Layer using the Dataset button on the master toolbar or as a territory file using the Create Territories button.
+The Create Territories approach will save a step in the process, and you’ll end up with a highlight area of counties and a coverage area label.
+In this way, a coverage area map is also a sales territory alignment map.

-The Plot Data on the Map button places map points on the map at the center of each county imported.
+The Dataset button places map points on the map at the center of each imported county.
 Click the button and navigate to your data.
 Then select the data for import and placement.
-The MapBusinessOnline map creator can than turn off the point layer and color shade the County Layer using the Color Code Map button (3-Puzzle Piece icon), which will then highlight the counties as a shaded coverage area.
+The MapBusinessOnline map creator can turn off the point layer and color shade the County Layer using the Boundaries button (3-Puzzle Piece icon), highlighting the counties as a shaded coverage area.

-My preferred coverage area method is using the Create Territories button on the Master Toolbar.
-The Create Territories button asks the user to create a map from an Excel spreadsheet.
+My preferred coverage area method uses the create Territories button on the Master Toolbar.
+The Territories button asks the user to create a map from an Excel spreadsheet.
 Here the process is slightly more direct.
-Simply navigate to your data, import your list of counties, and make sure to confirm your County layer and your “Territory name.”
-In the coverage map data include a column for Name and name it something like: “Swizel Stick Coverage Are.”
-Copy that name all the way down you list of counties.
+Navigate to your data, import your list of counties, and confirm your County layer and “Territory name.”
+In the coverage map data, include a column for name and name it something like: “Swizel Stick Coverage Are.”
+Copy that name down your list of counties.